hkhanna/django-base/USAGE.md

 1. Uncomment the `main_worker` entry in the `Procfile`.
 1. Do a deploy.

+## Override templates if desired

+The `core` app contains some default application layouts in `core/templates/core/layouts`.
+The `core` views like those related to authentication use these layouts.
+But the layouts can be overriden by creating a `templates/core/layouts` directory in an app that comes above `core` in `INSTALLED_APPS`.

+Avoid making changes directly to the `core` directory to avoid merge conflicts when we update the `base` repo.

+## Finalize Differentiation

 - Update the README as appropriate.
 - Delete this file.